gravitational/teleport/docs/4.3/admin-guide.md

 lower-level CLI interface called `resources` .

 The concept is borrowed from the REST programming pattern.
-A cluster is composed of different objects (aka, resources) and there are just four common operations that can be performed on them: `get` , `create` , `remove` .
+A cluster is composed of different objects (aka, resources) and there are just three common operations that can be performed on them: `get` , `create` , `remove` .

 A resource is defined as a [YAML](https://en.wikipedia.org/wiki/YAML) file.